justiniantaylor/playground/phoneword/README.md

 ### Setup Instructions
 Download the [aconex.zip](https://github.com/justiniantaylor/playground/blob/master/phoneword/aconex.zip) and unzip into a location of your choice, in this zip file is the phoneword-1.0.0.jar, please make sure you have a valid JRE on your path and then open your command line, navigate to this directory and execute this command:

-java -jar phoneword.jar [-d "dictionaryFile"] "phoneDirectoryFile1" "phoneDirectoryFile2"
+java -jar phoneword-1.0.0.jar [-d "dictionaryFile"] "phoneDirectoryFile1" "phoneDirectoryFile2"

 * Should you not specify the dictionary file, the application will use the default dictionary file in the current folder that would have been unzipped with the jar file.
 * Should you not specify any phone directory files the command line will prompt for them, should you wish to exit from these prompts, please type exit.